Earth: Origin of life and evolution

 During the Neoproterozoic, 1000±to Ma, much of Earth might have been covered in ice.
 This hypothesis has been termed "Snowball Earth", and it is of particular interest because it preceded the Cambrian explosion, when multicellular life forms significantly increased in complexity.
 Following the Cambrian explosion, 535 Ma, there have been at least five major mass extinctions and many minor ones.
 Apart from the proposed current Holocene extinction event, the most recent was 66 Ma, when an asteroid impact triggered the extinction of non-avian dinosaurs and other large reptiles, but largely spared small animals, such as insects, mammals, lizards, and birds.
-Mammalian life has diversified over the past 66 Mys, and several million years ago, an African ape species gained the ability to stand upright.
+Mammalian life has diversified over the past 66 million years, and several million years ago, an African ape species gained the ability to stand upright.
 This facilitated tool use and encouraged communication that provided the nutrition and stimulation needed for a larger brain, which led to the evolution of humans.
 The development of agriculture, and then civilization, led to humans having an influence on Earth and the nature and quantity of other life forms that continues to this day.